We think this movie stands out for:

 What parents need to know

-Parents need to know that this film includes scenes of family expulsion and conflict, rape, child abandonment, parental death, spousal abuse (both physical and mental), and suicide.
+Parents need to know that The Joy Luck Club, based on Amy Tan's novel of the same name, includes scenes of family expulsion and conflict, rape, child abandonment, parental death, spousal abuse (both physical and mental), and suicide.
 While not actually very racy, raunchy, or violent by today's standards, each story includes extremely upsetting material.
 This warning is more about emotional content than any graphic sex, violence, or language.

 What's the story?

 THE JOY LUCK CLUB, adapted from Amy Tan's bestselling novel, chronicles the past and present lives of a group of Chinese-American women living in present-day San Francisco.
 Told through a series of complex flashbacks, this film interrogates the childhoods and marriages/relationships of four sets of mothers and daughters.
 From a mother forced to abandon her babies in war-torn China to a Chinese-American chess prodigy oppressed by her mother's pride, these women live through physical, emotional, familial, and sexual turmoil.
 All eight struggle to find peace and strength within themselves and attempt to pass it on to their own daughters.

 This film truly is a masterpiece that presents the heart-wrenching stories of eight different women and steers clear of lapsing into sugary melodrama.
 The Joy Luck Club serves as a seldom-seen meaty vehicle for Asian-American actors.
 Rarely does one see a film that engages so thoughtfully with its female characters.